 Cloud spend is growing by an average of 35% YoY

-Not only is cloud spending a significant outlay in many modern organizations, it’s also a cost that’s rising by an average of 35% year-on-year – a significant amount when you consider that many are spending millions of dollars on it each year.
+Not only is cloud spending a significant outlay in many modern organizations, it’s also a cost that’s rising by an average of 35% year-on-year – a significant amount when you consider that the average company is currently spending upwards of $3.8 million on it.

 For the most part, compute, machine learning and storage services.

 The good news is that despite being largely responsible for soaring cloud fees, services such as compute and storage are among the easiest to optimize.
 This is because most cloud providers not only bill you based on your actual resource usage, but they also enable you to rightsize instances and scale resources dynamically so that you’re only paying for what you actually need.

 The problem is, without a cloud cost optimization platform in place, many finance leaders have very little visibility into the cloud products and services they’re actually using and how much they’re spending.
 Subsequently, many are wasting as much as a third (32%) of their cloud budget.